adala-wanyande/flutter-expense-tracker/README.md

 The Expense Tracker App is a user-friendly mobile application developed using Flutter, designed to help users manage and track their expenses efficiently.
 This app offers a convenient way to keep a close eye on your spending habits, categorize expenses, and maintain a better financial balance.
 Whether for personal use or managing household expenses, this app is an ideal companion for anyone looking to bring more organization to their financial life.

+## Demo

+Open the deployed demo [here](https://flutter-expense-tracker-adala.netlify.app/) on mobile for the best experience.

 ## Screenshots

 ![Mockups](assets/images/mockups.png)